akpome/Simple_tool_for_exploratory_data_analysis/README.md

 16. A maximum of four charts can be created on the dashboard.
 17. To ingest data from BiqQuery and Snowflake on your local machine, you must fork this code and create .streamlit/secrets.toml file in the root directory.
 18. Paste the code below in the file with the appropriate parameters from Snowflake and or GCP.
+19. The datanases and datasets parameters should be set to the databases and datasets on Snowflake and GCP you wish to be queried by the app.
-19. If you want to deploy the app on Streamlit, please follow this https://docs.streamlit.io/develop/tutorials/databases/bigquery and https://docs.streamlit.io/develop/tutorials/databases/snowflake
+20. If you want to deploy the app on Streamlit, please follow this https://docs.streamlit.io/develop/tutorials/databases/bigquery and https://docs.streamlit.io/develop/tutorials/databases/snowflake

 ```
 [connections.snowflake]